 The Board is responsible for the control and direction of the Company.
 Mr. Kim, an independent director, serves as the Chair of our Board.
-In that role, Mr. Kim presides over the executive sessions of the Board in which Mr. Cherry, our Chief Executive Officer, does not participate.
+In that role, Mr. Kim presides over the executive sessions of the Board in which Mr. Cherry, our Chief Executive Officer, and Ms. Largent, our Chief Financial Officer, do not participate.
 Mr. Robison serves as lead independent director of the Board and liaison to management on behalf of the independent members of the Board.
 Our Board has concluded that our current leadership structure is appropriate at this time and the Board believes all of the foregoing factors, coupled with regular executive sessions with only independent directors present, provide an appropriate balance between effective and efficient Company leadership and sufficient oversight by non-employee directors.
 Our Board will periodically review our leadership structure and may make such changes in the future as it deems appropriate.